Clea (novel): Reception

-In The New York Times, Orville Prescott noted that the novel "contained fine passages of lushly beautiful descriptive writing and one marvelously grotesque and horrible disaster", and was "more passive, reflective and meandering" than its predecessors in the Quartet; Prescott also observed that the lengthy digression on the philosophy of literature, purportedly taken from Pursewarden's notebooks, "makes astonishingly little sense".
-Kirkus Reviews lauded Durrell's prose as "rich with implication, color, evocation, humor, wit and poetry", with "characters (...) as vivid as dreams".
+In The New York Times, Orville Prescott noted that the novel "contained fine passages of lushly beautiful descriptive writing and one marvelously grotesque and horrible disaster," but was "more passive, reflective and meandering" than its predecessors in the Quartet; Prescott also observed that the lengthy digression on the philosophy of literature, purportedly taken from Pursewarden's notebooks, "makes astonishingly little sense."
+Kirkus Reviews lauded Durrell's prose as "rich with implication, color, evocation, humor, wit and poetry," with "characters [...] as vivid as dreams."